Dayton pulls away in second half for 19th straight season-opening victory

 Key stat: Dayton’s bench outscored SIUE’s 23-9.
 Isaac Jack, Koby Brea and Petras Padegimas each had six points.
 Javon Bennett scored five.

-Injury news: Malachi Smith left the game five minutes into the first half and did not return to the game or to the bench.
+Injury news: Malachi Smith left the game after playing seven minutes in the first half and did not return to the game or to the bench.

 Looking ahead: Dayton plays Northwestern at 8:30 p.m.
 Friday at Welsh-Ryan Arena in Evanston, Ill.
 It will be the second game of the season for both teams.
 The Wildcats opened the season Monday night at home against Binghamton.